 - Name of author(s) (mandatory);

-- Contact address(es) of the author (optional);
+- Affiliation or contact address(es) of the author(s) and e-mail address (optional);

 - References (optional).